-The primary aim of this study was to evaluate the change in serum K+ at 15 minutes compared to the baseline K+ value.
+The primary aim of this study was to evaluate the change in serum K+ at 15 min compared to the baseline K+ value.
 Secondary endpoints evaluated were: (1) the association between CO2 and serum K+ concentrations; and (2) any correlation between plasma pH and serum K+ concentrations.
 The initial trial was approved by the Austin Health Research and Ethics Committee (HREC/15/Austin/412) and prospectively registered with the Australian New Zealand Clinical Trials Registry (ACTRN: 12616000146493).
 All participants provided informed and written consent.

 Standardisation of anaesthesia

 In the original study, all participants underwent a standardised anaesthesia protocol.
 Participants had an arterial line inserted for sequential blood gas sampling.
 After induction of anaesthesia and tracheal intubation, total intravenous anaesthesia with propofol was established using a target-controlled technique, ensuring adequate depth of anaesthesia by maintaining a bispectral index value of 40-60.
 Deep neuromuscular blockade (train of four count of ≤ 2) was maintained throughout the study and transoesophageal echocardiography (TOE) was utilised to monitor cardiac function in real time.
-There was no administration of insulin or bicarbonate at any time point throughout the study period.
-Baseline potassium and CO2 values were sampled 10 minutes after induction of anaesthesia.
-To ensure similar baseline CO2 values prior to initiation of the 15-min intervention period, all participants received low VT ventilation (2.5 mL/kg ideal body weight) at a respiratory rate of 20 for three minutes prior to commencing apnoeic oxygenation or low tidal volume ventilation.
+Insulin or bicarbonate was not administered at any time point throughout the study period.
+Baseline potassium and CO2 values were sampled 10 min after induction of anaesthesia.
+To ensure similar baseline CO2 values prior to initiation of the 15-min intervention period, all participants received low VT ventilation (2.5 mL/kg ideal body weight) at a respiratory rate of 20 for 3 min prior to commencing apnoeic oxygenation or low tidal volume ventilation.
 Throughout this time, 100% oxygen at 10 L/min was delivered via the cuffed endotracheal tube and no positive end-expiratory pressure was given.
 Participants randomized to apnoeic oxygenation subsequently had total suspension of ventilation with 100% oxygen at 10 L/min delivered through a cuffed endotracheal tube.
 Participants randomized to low VT ventilation continued to receive a tidal volume of 2.5 mL/kg ideal body weight at the same baseline settings.
-Each group received the allocated ventilation technique for 15 min during the harvesting of the left internal mammary artery.
+Each group received the allocated ventilation technique for 15 min during harvesting of the left internal mammary artery.
 No other intravenous fluids were administered during the 15-min study period.
-The study was ceased, and normal ventilation initiated if any of the following occurred: PaO2 < 95 mmHg; SpO2 <93%; pH < 7.1; decrease in right or left cardiac contractility on TOE; malignant arrhythmias/ST segment changes; and if the surgeon or attending anaesthetist requested for termination of the protocol.
+The study was ceased, and normal ventilation initiated if any of the following occurred: PaO2 < 95 mmHg; SpO2 <93%; pH < 7.1; decrease in right or left cardiac contractility on TOE; malignant arrhythmias/ST segment changes; and if the surgeon or attending anaesthetist requested termination of the protocol.

-Arterial blood gases gas sampling was performed at the following time points: baseline (10 min after induction of anaesthesia); 3 min prior to initiation of the intervention; then at 3, 6, 9, 12 and 15-min after the allocated intervention.
+Arterial blood gas sampling was performed at the following time points: baseline (10 min after induction of anaesthesia); 3 min prior to initiation of the intervention; then at 3, 6, 9, 12 and 15-min after the allocated intervention.
 Measurement of pH, CO2 and plasma potassium levels in arterial blood were completed using an ABL 800 Blood Gas Analyser (Radiometer, Copenhagen, Denmark) with a fully automated micromode eliminating the risk of user-induced bias or loss of accuracy with very small samples.
 Other data collected included baseline patient characteristics such as age, gender, weight, height, EuroScore II, indications for surgery, routine haematological and biochemical function, cardiac structure and function, and respiratory function.

 Statistical analysis